MIRECC / CoE

 - Development of A Brief Values Intervention to Support Veterans in Early Buprenorphine Treatment (PI)

 A Rehabilitation Research and Development (R&D) CDA-2 project which aims to develop and pilot a brief intervention to support Veteran’s personal, functional recovery goals during early buprenorphine treatment for opioid use disorder.
-Recommended for funding, 2022-2027.
+2022-2027.

 - Veteran Perspectives on Valued Recovery Goals in Addiction Treatment (PI)